 In addition, FFO, Adjusted FFO, EBITDA and Adjusted EBITDA do not represent cash generated from operating activities as determined by GAAP and should not be considered as alternatives to net income or loss, cash flows from operations or any other operating performance measure prescribed by GAAP.
 FFO, Adjusted FFO, EBITDA and Adjusted EBITDA are not measures of our liquidity.
-Because of these limitations, FFO, Adjusted FFO, EBITDA and Adjusted EBITDA should not be considered in isolation or as a substitute for performance measures calculated in accordance with GAAP.
+Because of these limitations, FFO, Adjusted FFO, EBITDA and Adjusted EBITDA are not measures of our liquidity.
+Because of these limitations, FFO, Adjusted FFO, EBITDA and Adjusted EBITDA and adjusted EBITDA are not measures of our liquidity.
+Because of these limitations, FFO, Adjusted FFO, EBITDA and Adjusted EBITDA or as a substitute for performance measures calculated in accordance with GAAP.
 We compensate for these limitations by relying primarily on our GAAP results and using FFO, Adjusted FFO, EBITDA and Adjusted EBITDA only supplementally.
 Our consolidated financial statements and the notes to those statements included elsewhere are prepared in accordance with GAAP.